jwlodek/pyautogit/docs/DocstringGenerated/RepoSelectScreen.md

  Method  | Doc
 -----|-----
- process_menu_selection | Override of base class, executes depending on menu selection refresh_status | Function that refreshes the repositories in the selection screen ask_delete_repo | Function that asks user for confirmation for repo deletion delete_repo | Function that deletes a repo show_repo_status | Function that displays git status info for current repo clone_new_repo | Function that clones new repo from given URL create_new_repo | Function that creates a new repo with a given name
+ process_menu_selection | Override of base class, executes depending on menu selection initialize_screen_elements | Override of base function.
+Initializes widgets, returns screen widget set clear_elements | Override of base class function, clears text fields set_initial_values | Override of base function.
+Sets some initial text for the widgets refresh_status | Function that refreshes the repositories in the selection screen ask_delete_repo | Function that asks user for confirmation for repo deletion delete_repo | Function that deletes a repo show_repo_status | Function that shows the current repository status clone_new_repo | Function that clones new repo from given URL create_new_repo | Function that creates a new repo with a given name